 The Normal Neighborhood urban design plan identifies three vehicular points of access to East Main Street.
-One of these occurs at the existing street connection serving Ashland Middle School and Ashland Gracepoint Nazarene.
+One of these occurs at the existing driveway connection serving Ashland Middle School and Ashland Gracepoint Nazarene.
 The two other new connections to East Main Street occur between Cemetery Creek and Clay Creek.
 The western-most of these is the neighborhood collector extending from the railroad crossing at Normal Avenue to East Main Street.
-The plan additionally provides for two dedicated multi-use path connections to East Main Street to further biking and walkking connectivity.
+Any additional street access points onto East Main Street or Clay Street, not shown in the Street Framework Map, would require further study and a major amendment to the plan.
+The Street Network Map provides for two dedicated multi-use path connections to East Main Street to further biking and walking connectivity.
 As East Main Street is a designated city boulevard, its access spacing for streets and driveways is 300 feet.
 Access spacing along Clay Street is 100 feet.
 However it's appropriate that block length and perimeter standards provide the necessary guidance to the spacing of additional connections to Clay Street.

-18 Transit Service and Transit Stops
+Transit Service and Transit Stops

 Transit service is currently provided along Tolman Creek Road to the east of the Normal Neighborhood Plan area, and along Ashland Street to the south.
-In both instances, the walking distance between the site and existing transit route alignment is greater than the reasonable transit access walking distance of 1⁄2 mile to a bus stop.
-At some point in the future, if there is sufficient density along East Main Street and/or in the general vicinity of the Normal Neighborhood Plan are, the City should engage the Rogue Valley Transit District (RVTD) in conversations about providing additional transit service.
-Potentially, this service could be oriented toward development of the Southern Oregon University campus and other school facilities along Walker Avenue and include more intensely developed portions of East Main Street.
+In both instances, the walking distance between the site and existing transit route alignment is greater than the reasonable transit access walking distance of 1⁄4 mile to a bus stop.
+At some point in the future, if there is sufficient density along East Main Street and/or in the general vicinity of the Normal Neighborhood Plan area, the City should engage the Rogue Valley Transit District (RVTD) in conversations about providing additional transit service.
+Potentially, this service could be oriented toward development of the north Southern Oregon University campus and other school facilities along Walker Avenue and include more intensely developed portions of East Main Street.
 At a minimum bus stops, in the area should be spaced no more than 1,000 feet apart.
 Shelters, seating, trash receptacles and waiting areas should conform to City and RVTD standards.
 Vehicular circulation through the Normal Neighborhood Plan area should not preclude the provision of direct transit service.